austin-clifton/ofxSeam/README.md

 Compatibility
 ------------
-Seam has been tested in Visual Studio using OpenFrameworks 0.12.
+Seam has been built and run using UCRT64 msys2 and Visual Studio 2019 using OpenFrameworks 0.12.
 It _should_ work fine on other platforms, but has not been tested, and dependencies will need to be built (see above).

 Known issues
 ------------